Athens : A Walk Around the Historical Center

 A walk around

-Monastiraki, a buzzing square at the edge of Plaka is an ideal starting point for downtown walks.
-It’s the point where the commercial part of Ermou Str. starts but its biggest attraction is the flea market which is more interesting and is thriving, mainly on Sunday mornings when Athenians gather downtown for their traditional Sunday walk and coffee.
+Monastiraki—a buzzing square at the edge of Plaka—is an ideal starting point for downtown walks.
+It’s the point where the commercial part of Ermou Str. starts but its biggest attraction is Monastiraki flea market which is far more interesting especially on Sunday mornings when Athenians gather downtown for their traditional Sunday walk and coffee.

-Walking past street artists and vendors who sell everything from fruit to local pretzel (“koulouri”) you enter the small alley next to the train station.
-The buzz suddenly changes pitch dramatically.
+Walking past street artists and vendors who sell everything from fruit to local pretzel (“koulouri”) you will find the entrance to the market in the small alley next to the train station.
+Once you get there, the square’s buzz will fade out behind you as you enter the most famous market of Athens.
 It’s a long narrow street with little shops left and right which provide shade for the most of the day keeping the travelers cool while going up and down.
 Their facades are heavily decorated with the merchandise like banana trees and no space is left unused.
 From t-shirts to military equipment and from gothic boots to old vinyls, vintage cameras and antiquities of all sorts.
+In Monastiraki you will see some the most rare and surprising objects you would ever expect to find anywhere.

-After you are done with the flea market you can board the train to Acropolis or even better walk there through the labyrinth-like alleys of Plaka.
-The oldest and probably the most characteristic neighborhood of modern Athens with the Neoclassical buildings, their small gardens and balconies overflowing with all kinds of flowers and colorful pots.
+After you are done with the flea market you can board the train to Acropolis or even better, walk there through the labyrinth-like alleys of Plaka.
+The oldest and probably the most characteristic neighborhood of modern Athens with the Neoclassical buildings, the small gardens and balconies overflowing with all kinds of flowers and colorful pots.

-You may also come across a “laterna” which is a Greek version of the barrel piano.
+On your way, you may come across a “laterna” which is a Greek version of the barrel piano.
 It’s a rectangular wooden box decorated with fine textiles and flowers.
 In the center there is always on old picture usually depicting a woman.
 The player turns a crank and it produces a very distinctive sweet sound from its cords and bell.
-Because of its extravagant decoration Greeks compare overdressed ladies with it often calling them “laternas” but I strongly suggest avoiding calling a Greek woman like that in her face.
+Because of its extravagant decoration Greeks compare overdressed ladies with it, often calling them “laternas” but I strongly suggest to avoid calling a Greek woman like that in her face.
 The consequences may be grim.

-Though it can be confusing to navigate yourself in the narrow alleys, you will never get lost.
+Though it can be confusing to navigate yourself in the narrow alleys of Athens’ historical center, you will never get lost.
 Just keep Acropolis on your right side and walk around the hill until you find the museum and just opposite, the entrance to the holly rock.

-I always prefer to visit the museum first and then Acropolis later in the afternoon so as to avoid the midday sun which can be fiery even in an autumn or a spring day.
-After the visit is over you can use the west exit and go to Areopagus hill which is just across the cobbled road to sit and watch the sunset.
+I always prefer to visit the museum first and Acropolis later in the afternoon so as to avoid the midday sun which can be fiery even in an autumn or a spring day.
+After your visit to Acropolis is over, you can take the west exit and go to Areopagus hill which is just across the cobbled road.
+It’s a classic place to sit and watch the sunset.

-For dinner, Thission or Monastiraki again have endless choices, some of which are exceptional.
-Keep an eye where locals eat and you should be fine.
-If you crave something exceptional you can always try the Acropolis museum restaurant on the second floor which is open until 8pm every day except Fridays when it stays till midnight.
-The food is great, the views unique and sometimes accompanied by live classic or jazz music.
+For dinner, Thission or Monastiraki have endless choices, some of which are exceptional.
+Keep an eye for places where the locals eat and you should be fine.
+If you crave something extravagant you can always try the Acropolis museum restaurant on the second floor which is open until 8pm every day except Fridays when it stays till midnight.
+The food is great, the views unique and sometimes you will dine accompanied by live classic or jazz music.
 Although the rates are on the higher end, they are still very reasonable for what is being offered.
 My lamb and manestra (orzo) was delightful during my last visit.

-It would take days to go to every site and every museum in the city.
-But even if all you have is a single day, the historical center can be very fulfilling and is undoubtedly worth the walking.
+It would take days to go to every single site and museum in the city.
+But even if all you have is a single day, the historical center can be very fulfilling and is undoubtedly worth a walk.